 First, how much wide should a valance be?

 If you've installed your curtain rods, please measure the distance between the mount points ( if the brackets would block the valance opened ) or the finials ( excluding the finials ) directly.

 If you haven't curtain rods yet, it is suggested that you measure and add 1-1/2 to 3 inches to the width of the window.
 Don’t forget to measure the wooden frame as it’s also part of the window.

-Because the style of the valance we provided is simple or has modern, straight lines.
+Because the style of the valance we provide is simple or has modern, straight lines.

 Kind reminder: Using metal tape measure (a cloth measuring tape could give you inaccurate readings)